 King County has recognized the need to identify the challenges faced by immigrant and refugee communities.
 One clear action was taken in 2017 to dedicate approximately $1 million to provide civil legal assistance to help address residency issues, assist with the process of becoming naturalized, and to help when people are threatened with deportation.

-In February 2018, the new King County Immigrant and Refugee Commission convenes.
+In February 2018, the new King County Immigrant and Refugee Commission convened.
 This commission serves as a conduit with the immigrant and refugee community to convey and receive information on issues and challenges experienced by the community.

 The King County Immigrant and Refugee Task Force issued a report in 2016 that catalogued issues affecting immigrants and refugees.
 Four primary barriers to integrating into the community were identified: discrimination, language and cultural differences, difficulty with understanding and navigating systems, and inadequate resources.
 Other issues commonly referenced include the need for affordable housing, employment paying a living wage, and access to legal systems.